 Torque gauges and load cells are supplied as a matched calibrated pair.
 Substituting one or the other will render the calibration inaccurate even if the actual model numbers appear to be identical.
 The serial numbers of matching load cell and torque gauges are clearly identified on the calibration certificate.
-Should the accuracy of torque measurements come into question, the need to replace either component arises, the pair should be returned to the factory for recalibration before placing into service.
+Should you suspect the accuracy of your torque measurements, or wish to replace either component the pair should be returned to the factory for re-calibration before placing into service.